jbohren/beamerscape/README.md

 ### Building with CMake

 It's useful to use a build system if you're generating a large number of presentations (i.e. for a course or seminar).
 In this case, you can use CMake to build your Beamer presentations.
 See the CMakeLists.txt file found in the examples directory [here](https://github.com/jbohren/beamerscape/blob/master/examples/CMakeLists.txt) for ean example.
+Also, due to CMake's use of out-of-source builds, all of the build products (and by-products!) will be contained in your build directory, so they don't litter your LaTeX source dir.

 ### Manipulating How Overlays Appear